kedro-org/kedro/docs/source/04_user_guide/06_pipelines.md

 Out[9]: {}
 ```

-Kedro has a couple of built-in decorators, which can be useful for monitoring your pipeline.
-You can find the built-in decorators in `kedro.pipeline.decorators`:

- - `log_time` will log the time taken for executing your node
+Decorators can be useful for monitoring your pipeline.
+Kedro currently has 1 built-in decorator: `log_time`, which will log the time taken for executing your node.
+You can find it in `kedro.pipeline.decorators`.
+Other decorators can be found in `kedro.contrib.decorators`, for which you will need to install the required dependencies.
- - `mem_profile` will log the max memory usage of your node. `mem_profile` needs to perform at least 4 memory snapshots of your node and it will do them every 100ms, therefore it can be used only for nodes which take more than half a second to run.

 ## Running pipelines with IO